-Background: Jessica joined Bellwether Education Partners in 2018 as a senior analyst in the Policy and Thought Leadership practice area.
+Background: Jessica joined Bellwether Education Partners in 2018 as a senior analyst in the Policy and Evaluation practice area.
 Prior to joining Bellwether, Jessica worked as an education evaluator in the Office of Education at the National Oceanic and Atmospheric Administration (NOAA).
 At NOAA, Jessica focused on diversity and inclusion, particularly around access to NOAA’s higher education opportunities.
 Jessica also facilitated the implementation of the NOAA Monitoring and Evaluation framework with an emphasis on workforce development, and provided technical assistance to NOAA educators working to improve individual program evaluation plans.
 In addition, Jessica has worked on a variety of program evaluation projects including the Alabama statewide evaluation of the 21st Century Community Learning Center (CCLC) grants and the National Science Foundation-funded Nanobio Intervention spearheaded by Tuskegee University.
 Jessica’s work has primarily included program evaluation and research support across a variety of topics related to education and the impacts of equity and accessibility for marginalized groups.

 Jessica holds a bachelor’s degree in child development from the University of Georgia and a doctorate degree in Educational Psychology with a focus on program evaluation from Auburn University.

 Experience at Bellwether: evaluation, research support, quantitative and qualitative data collection and analysis

 Client segments served: K-12 schools, intermediaries, higher education, government, nonprofit organizations

 Sample clients: RePublic Schools, Collegiate Academies, Pathways 2 Tomorrow, Walton Family Foundation, National Association of Latino Elected Officials (NALEO) Education Fund